The ‘Body Positive’ Award

 ✔️Promote media literacy through education to challenge the negative effects of media images and social media to body image and mental health.

-✔️Promote balance in messages on healthy eating and healthy living.
+✔️Promote balance in messages on healthy eating and healthy living in school and youth group settings.

 Why are schools and youth groups good places to promote positive body image?

 Children and young people spend a significant portion of their time within these settings.
 Social interaction and play are an important part of their development.
-Behaviours and messages from the media can influence conversations and games with their peers.
-With so many mixed messages from the media, unhealthy conversations in relation to body shape, dieting or body-building can become normalised.
+Behaviours and messages from the media can influence conversations and games with peers thus unhealthy conversations in relation to body shape, dieting or body-building can become normalised.
+Through participation in the ‘Body Positive Project’ young people can spread messaging within their peer context to challenge ‘body talk’, to reject harmful media messaging and ‘appearance comparisons’ and make schools and youth groups places where individual differences and diversity are celebrated and healthy body image can flourish.

 Schools and youth group settings are ideal for promoting healthy body image, acceptance of oneself and appreciation of diversity.
 They can do this through balanced health messages in relation to food and exercise and through promoting an acceptance of individual strengths and skills.
 Schools and youth groups are also in a position to work with families in promoting positive body image at home.